Ricci curvature and monopole classes on 3-manifolds: Ricci curvature estimate

-where the second equality is just the $4$-dimensional Chern-Gauss-Bonnet theorem, and the first inequality is simple applications of H\"older inequality which was proved in LeBrun \cite{LB4}.
+where the second equality is due to the $4$-dimensional Chern-Gauss-Bonnet theorem, and the first inequality is simple applications of H\"older inequality which was proved in LeBrun \cite{LB4}.

-\begin{lem} The equality holds iff $\omega$ is harmonic, and $(M\times S^1,g+dt^2)$ is a K\"ahler manifold of non-positive constant scalar curvature with the K\"ahler form a multiple of $* \omega+\omega\wedge dt$, and $[c_1(\mathfrak{s})]$ is a multiple of $[*\omega]$ in $H^2_{DR}(M)$. \end{lem} \begin{proof} Let's first consider the case when $[c_1]\ne 0\in H^2_{DR}(M)$.
+\begin{lem} The equality of the theorem statement holds iff $(M\times S^1,g+dt^2)$ is a K\"ahler manifold of non-positive constant scalar curvature with the K\"ahler form a multiple of $*\omega+\omega\wedge dt$ for harmonic $\omega$, and $[c_1(\mathfrak{s})]$ is a multiple of $[*\omega]$ in $H^2_{DR}(M)$. \end{lem} \begin{proof} Let's first consider the case when $[c_1]\ne 0\in H^2_{DR}(M)$.
 It is shown in \cite{LB4} that both equalities in (\ref{eq1}) and (\ref{eq2}) hold iff $g+dt^2$ is a K\"ahler metric of negative constant scalar curvature with the K\"ahler form a multiple of $(\pi^*c_1)^+$.
 The equality in (\ref{eq3}) holds iff where $(\cdot)^h$ denotes the $g$-harmonic part.

 When $[c_1]= 0\in H^2_{DR}(M)$, the equality implies that the metric is Ricci-flat.(In fact, it's a flat manifold $T^3/\Gamma$, because the dimension is 3.)
 By the Weitzenb\"ock formula for $1$-forms, $\omega^h$ is a nonzero parallel $1$-form.
 Then $*\omega^h+\omega^h\wedge dt$ is a nonzero parallel $2$-form on $(M\times S^1,g+dt^2)$, and hence a K\"ahler form with the obvious complex structure compatible with the orientation.
 Conversely suppose that $(M\times S^1,g+dt^2)$ is scalar-flat K\"ahler.
 Since a K\"ahler curvature is a (symmetric) section of $\wedge^{1,1}\otimes \wedge^{1,1}$, on any scalar-flat K\"ahler surface the Riemann curvature restricted to self-dual two forms must be zero, and hence so is $W_+$.
 Then by the $4$-dimensional Chern-Gauss-Bonnet theorem